VertebrateResequencing/wr/.docs/reliable4/prod-validation-260827.md

 ~181 GB to 7.84 GB, with no OOM and no crash.
 Raising a job limit from 20 to 2000 (1,143 concurrent runners) held memory fine but drove archive latency to the 60 s client floor and lost **470 final-state reports in one minute**.
 So the memory work is done; **write-path throughput is now the binding constraint**.

-What is *causing* that ceiling is **not yet established** - see "Which cause?
-Not settled yet", which corrects an earlier reading of this document that named DB-backup copy I/O as the cause.
-Three candidates remain and they imply different fixes; do not start coding until one is confirmed.
+Measurement has since ruled out the two explanations that would have made this a hard limit: **fsync latency is 0.73 ms**, and free pages are only 10.9%, so neither durability nor freelist size accounts for a 70 ms transaction - and the same code reaches 172/s on local disk.
+Roughly 68 ms per transaction remains unexplained and needs a production profile to decompose.

+Two design directions are being explored in `throughput-architecture.md`; a **regression sweep of 26 wrdev.sh gates found no regression** from this delivery.

 Read this first for the current position.
 Background: the OOM diagnosis is in `prod-restart-260825.md`, the design in `.docs/dep-granularity/spec.md`, and each